subatuba21/inalongtime/README.md

 ...

-One message for each file at the minimum
+One message for each file (unless changes are super arbitrary)

 ## TODO